-Additions should be fully synchronized with the latest release version and ideally the latest develop branch on github.
+Additions should be fully synchronized with the latest release version and the latest develop branch on GitHub.
 Merging of code developed on older versions is error prone.

 Comment your code.
 You are not only writing it for the compiler for also for other humans!
 (We know this is a repeat of the previous point, but it is important enough to repeat.)

 Write a brief description of the method, algorithms, and inputs and outputs suitable for inclusion in this manual.